 $ make menuconfig

-$ make modules
+$ make -j 4

 $ sudo make modules_install

 $ sudo make install

 It will install three files into /boot directory as well as modification to your kernel grub configuration file: